plone/documentation/docs/backend/schemas.md

 -   Plone configuration data
 -   ZCML configuration data

-Since Zope schemas are not bound to any persistent storage, such as an SQL database engine, it gives you a reusable way to define data models.
+Since Zope schemas aren't bound to any persistent storage, such as an SQL database engine, it gives you a reusable way to define data models.

 Schemas are just regular Python classes, with some special attribute declarations.
-They are always subclasses of `zope.interface.Interface`.
+They're always subclasses of `zope.interface.Interface`.
-The schema itself cannot be a concrete object instance.
+The schema itself can't be a concrete object instance.
 You need to either have a `persistent.Persistent` object (for database data) or a `z3c.form.form.Form` object (for HTML forms).

 Zope schemas are used for tasks such as: